Transport in Tianjin: Rail

 There are several railway stations in the city, Tianjin railway station being the principal one.
 It was built in 1888, initially, the station was located at Wangdaozhuang (旺道莊).
 The station was later moved to Laolongtou (老龍頭) on the banks of the Hai He River in 1892, so the station was renamed Laolongtou Railway Station.
 The station was rebuilt from scratch in 1988.
 The rebuilding work began on April 15, 1987 and was finished on October 1, 1988.
 The Tianjin Railway Station is also locally called the 'East Station', due to its geographical position.

-Tianjin West railway station and Tianjin North railway station are also major railway stations in Tianjin.
+Tianjin West railway station, Tianjin North railway station and Tianjin South railway station are also major railway stations in Tianjin.
 There is also Tanggu railway station is located in the important port area of Tanggu District, and TEDA railway station located in TEDA, to the north of Tanggu.
 There are several other railway stations in the city.

+Tianjin metro is an extensive subway system, the second subway system in mainland China, after Beijing.
+It currently operates 11 lines with an additional 5 lines under construction.
+Metro line 4-starting from Xiaojie Station in Beichen District in the north and ending at Xizhan Station in Hongqiao District in the south-began operation on July 8, 2025.

 Construction on a Beijing-Tianjin high-speed rail began on July 4, 2005, and was scheduled to be completed in 2007.

 The following rail lines go through Tianjin: